Originally posted on Edustuff.org (Visit here)

 !
 P/L Appropriation A/c Dr. xxx

 !
-To Sinking Fund A/c xxx
+To Sinking Fund A/c xxx'and'!
+Sinking Fund Bank A/c Dr. xxx

 !
 To Bank A/c xxx